 Noise restrictions for licensed venues

-This guide provides an overview of noise restrictions related to licensed premises, tips for reducing noise, and a list of sound engineers/acoustic consultants in Queensland that are familiar with liquor licensing noise requirements.
+This guide will help you understand the noise restrictions related to your premises, provide tips for reducing noise, and connect you to sound engineers and acoustic consultants in Queensland who are familiar with liquor licensing noise requirements.